Article

 Just some of the reasons why you might explore factoring include:

-• Quick access to funds.
-You only consider factoring if you want or need cash sooner than you expect to receive it from customers.
+Quick access to funds - factoring is helpful if you want or need access to cash sooner than you expect to receive it from your customers

-• A shorter cash conversion cycle.
-You’re turning expected (future) revenue into cash today.
-Which shortens the whole cycle from money out to money in.
+A shorter cash conversion cycle (CCC) - you’re turning expected revenue into cash today, which shortens the whole cycle from money out to money in

-• The opportunity to outsource collections.
-You may not have a robust collections process, which can make chasing customers an exhausting and emotionally draining experience.
-Factoring puts specialists in charge of this.
+The opportunity to outsource collections - you may not have a robust collections process, which can make chasing customers a time-consuming, stressful and exhausting experience.
+Factoring puts specialists in charge of this

-• Customer credit checks.
-This is more of a secondary benefit.
-Because factors will credit check your customers and review outstanding invoices, you’ll quickly learn whether some clients deserve more scrutiny next time.
+Customer credit checks - because factoring providers will credit check your customers and review outstanding invoices, you’ll quickly learn whether some clients deserve more scrutiny next time around

 Disadvantages

-• Reduced profits.
-You give a portion of each invoice to the factor.
-Which obviously impacts your profit margin.
+Reduced profits - you give a portion of each invoice to the factoring provider, which impacts your profit margin

-• “All or nothing” criteria.
-Many providers will want to finance all your receivables, rather than a select few.
-This means you pay fees across the board, and in turn reduces profits
+“All or nothing” criteria - many providers will want to finance all your receivables, rather than a select few.
+This means profit-reducing fees across the board

-• There are a lot of providers - regulated and not.
-It may be hard to know who to trust.
+There are a lot of providers - some are regulated and others are not so it can be hard to know who to trust

-• Impact on customer relationships.
-Customers may not like being chased by third parties.
-If you’re worried, invoice financing may be a better option than factoring.
+Impact on customer relationships - your customers may not like being chased by third parties.
+If you’re worried about this, invoice financing may be a better option than factoring

 Factoring for UK small businesses

 So what does the factoring landscape look like in practice?
-UK small businesses have two main options for invoice discounting.
+UK small businesses have two main options for factoring: traditional banks and unregulated providers.

 Traditional banks